Counter

 Jim

 I was born and raised in southern California in 1955 and "fell-in-love" with Bronson.
-I had the entire "hang-in-there" commited to memory and would "never" miss it.
+I had the entire "hang-in-there" committed to memory and would "never" miss it.
 I used to ride my sting-ray-bicycle and I would dream of being Jim Bronson going "down that long lonesome highway" all the time!!!
 Take care on this Christmas morning hope Santa was good to you.

 Carl